-By Jan Arendtsz, CEO, Celigo.
+By Jan Arendtsz, CEO, Celigo

 To achieve digital transformation and advance operational excellence, companies are automating processes and integrating data.
-Businesses aim to take data out of operating unit silos and ensure the free flow of information across the organisation, which is essential to the success of any organization.
+Businesses aim to take data out of operating unit silos and ensure the free flow of information across the organisation, which is essential to the success of any organisation.
 But for accountancy professionals, there are added incentives: integration in finance accelerates the time to close the books, improve data quality, and free highly trained and skilled finance professionals to focus on strategy and analysis instead of wrangling data.

 With the explosion of SaaS applications in every business, there is no shortage of data created in each department.
 Because accounting and finance is one of the most important functions of any organisation, every department has some dependency on them to be able to do their jobs, and vice versa, from quotes, invoices, expenses, payroll, and beyond.
 But without systems that connect the applications, there is an increased dependency on manual processes, such as email and spreadsheets to get information from one team to another.